hekonsek/check-depz/readme.md

 ```
 $ poetry run check-depz
-Number of outdated dependencies: 0
-Dependency check passed.
+Outdated top level dependencies: 0/10
+Outdated all dependencies: 1/20
+        typing-extensions 4.12.2 4.13.0 Backported and Experimental Type Hints for P...
+All dependency checks passed.
 ```

 ### Outdated dependencies limit

-By default `check-depz` allow up to 10 outdated dependencies.
+By default `check-depz` allows up to 10 outdated dependencies for top level dependencies and 20 outdated dependencies for all dependencies in the project.

 ### Exit codes

-Please note `check-depz` returns exit code `0` on succesfull check and code `1` on failure, so you can rely on this behavior:
+Please note `check-depz` returns exit code `0` on succesfull checks and code `1` on failure, so you can rely on this behavior:

 ```
 check-depz && echo "Dependencies are up to date!"